arothuis-hu/lit-example/README.md

 It is possible to change this to run once something has been pushed to a certain branch (e.g. `main` or `release`).

-## Vitejs
+## Vite
-We have emptied our build configuration in [vite.config.js](/vite.config.js) because we're not building a library (remove the `lib` property) and we include our build dependencies in our JS package (remove the `rollup.external` property).
+We have emptied our build configuration in [vite.config.js](/vite.config.js) because we're not building a library (remove the `lib` property) and we include our build dependencies in our JS package (remove the `rollupOptions.external` property).
 Note that this increases the JS bundle size greatly.

 ## Base path